EaminC/NC/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/EaminC/NC/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/EaminC/NC/blob/main/LICENSE) file for details

 ## Acknowledgments